-If the Audit Committee or the Compliance Committee (or a designee) determines that this Code has been violated, including (without limitation) by failure to report a violation or by withholding information relating to a violation, the offending Covered Party may be disciplined, with penalties up to and including removal from office or termination of employment.
+If the Audit Committee, the Compliance Committee, a University officer (or a designee) determines, after appropriate investigation, that this Code has been violated, including (without limitation) by failure to report a violation or by withholding information relating to a violation, the offending Covered Party may be disciplined, with penalties up to and including removal from office or termination of employment.
 Violations of this Code may also constitute violations of law and may result in criminal and/or civil liability for the offending Covered Party and the University.
 All Covered Parties are required to cooperate in internal investigations of possible misconduct.

 Additional Resources Regarding This Policy